 Start the engine

-Moving the ignition to start allows the current to flow to your starter solenoid.
-Next, the starter solenoid pushes the starter motor gear to engage with your engine’s flywheel.
 So, the starter motor turns the flywheel that spins the crankshaft, forcing the engine to start.

-Additionally, you should know that the starting system only works when the car is in either Neutral or Park.
-Furthermore, the system cuts off once the engine starts revving.
+You should also know that the starting system only works when the car is in Neutral or Park.

 Symptoms that you need a replacement of your starting system